fingo/spata/readme.md

   }
 }
 ```
-Please notice, that in contract to regular record, where the result is wrapped in `Decoded[T]`,
+Please notice, that in contrast to regular record, where the result is wrapped in `Decoded[T]`,
 we always get the straight type out of typed record.
-If we try to access non-existing field (not defined by schema) or assign it to wrong value type,
+If we try to access a non-existing field (not defined by schema) or assign it to a wrong value type,
-we will get compilation error:
+we will get a compilation error:
 ```scala
 val price: BigDecimal = typedRecord("prce") // does not compile
 ```

-The key (field name) used to access record value is a [literal type](https://docs.scala-lang.org/sips/42.type.html).
+The key (field name) used to access the record value is a [literal type](https://docs.scala-lang.org/sips/42.type.html).
-To be accepted by typed record, the key has to be a literal value or a variable having singleton type:
+To be accepted by a typed record, the key has to be a literal value or a variable having a singleton type:
 ```scala
 val typedRecord = ???
 val narrow: "symbol" = "symbol" // singleton